 NYC Passes Legislation Banning Employers From Asking About Pay History

 The New York City Council voted Wednesday, April 5 to approve legislation that will ban employers from asking job applicants about their pay history when considering them during the hiring process.
-The bill will impact approximately 3.8 million workers and will prohibit public and private employers from requesting salary history information and querying public records for pay information, though applicants can volunteer the information if they choose.
+The bill will impact approximately 3.8 million workers and will prohibit public and private employers from requesting salary history information and querying public records for payment information, though applicants can volunteer the information if they choose.

 The bill, championed by Public Advocate Letitia James, was first proposed in August 2016 following the release of a report disclosing compelling statistics on the gender wage gap in New York City.
 Soon after, Governor Cuomo and Mayor de Blasio issued executive orders giving the green light to James’ proposed legislation to ban salary history information from the public sector employment process.